asRot0/HandDrawnDigitAI/README.md

 3. Save the updated model as cnn_model.h5 in the models/ directory.

 ## 💡 Future Enhancements
-- ✍️ Add support for multiple languages (e.g., Hindi digits).
+- ✍️ Add support for multiple languages.
 - 📊 Integrate visualization of model predictions (e.g., activation maps).
 - 🔄 Real-time digit recognition with camera input.